Kaltsoon/react-native-material/material/3-communicating-with-server.md

   ...
 ```

-2. Create a directory `A` in the _components_ directory and create files _B.jsx_ and _C.jsx_ there.
+2. Create a directory _A_ in the _components_ directory and create files _B.jsx_ and _C.jsx_ there.
 To avoid breaking components that import the _A.jsx_ file, move the _A.jsx_ file to the _A_ directory and rename it to _index.jsx_.
-This results to the following structure:
+This results in the following structure:

 ```
 components/